-Talking Trees is located in Cherukattoor village, roughly in the heart of Wayanad district, and about 10km from the scenic Kuruva Island.
+Talking Trees is located in Cherukattoor village, roughly in the heart of Wayanad district, and about 12 km from the scenic Kuruva Island.

 A little over 90km from Kozhikode Railway Station